Skip to content

 • Insurance companies

-These all fall under a broad Financial Conduct Authority (FCA) regime called the Client Assets Sourcebook or CASS.
+Some of these companies fall under a broad Financial Conduct Authority (FCA) regime for financial services providers called the Client Assets Sourcebook or CASS.

 What is CASS?

-CASS is different from other regulations in the UK because while it does apply to some specific firm types, it also acts as a general guide for any firm wishing to handle client money.
-In this sense, CASS is an overarching framework for good practices that enhances industry-specific standards.
+CASS is different from other regulations in the UK because while it does apply to some specific firms, other companies tend to use it as a guide for handling client money.
+In this sense, CASS is an overarching framework for good practices that helps to enhance different industry-specific standards.

 The core purpose of CASS is to protect customers (both individuals and businesses) from harm.
 The general principles of CASS can be summarised as follows.